 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Organization is exposed to liquidity risk with respect to its accounts payable, due to affiliated organizations, amounts held for missionaries and notes payable.
+The Organization is exposed to liquidity risk with respect to its accounts payable, due to affiliated organizations, amounts held for missionaries, notes payable and revocable trusts.
 The Organization reduces its exposure to liquidity risk by ensuring that it documents when authorized payments are due and maintaining adequate cash reserves to meet obligations.